 - 1. Participate in the EWG chaired by India to help address outstanding technical issues. - 2.
 Submit regional data on spice handling and sampling, especially for powdered spices. - 3.
-Coordinate regionally to present a unified position through Arab Codex structures. - 4.
+Coordinate regionally to present unified positions through Codex structures. - 4.
 Align national standards with Codex and ISO definitions for consistency. - 5.
-Engage in upcoming sessions (CAC47, CCCF18) to ensure regional interests are reflected.
+Engage in upcoming sessions (CCCF18, CAC48) to ensure regional interests are reflected.